-This project will transform EURAXESS, an EU initiative that supports researchers by providing information and services on job opportunities, funding, and mobility across Europe and beyond, making it more efficient, responsive, and digitally connected.
+This action will transform EURAXESS, an EU initiative that provides researchers with information and services on jobs, funding, and mobility across Europe and beyond, making it more efficient, responsive, and digitally connected.
 By streamlining internal processes and strengthening collaboration among network members, EURAXESS will be better equipped to support research professionals and organisations.

 At least one-third of the financial resources will be directed towards new elements, including new governance and operational models, which should be explored and implemented in close collaboration with all relevant stakeholders.
 Simplification will be key, including but not limited to greater digitalisation.
-Work should also continue on areas such as career development, international and intersectoral mobility and integration support, supporting research professionals at risk, and promoting gender equality.
+Work should also continue on areas such as career development, talent attraction, international and intersectoral mobility and integration support, supporting research professionals at risk, and promoting gender equality.
+The action must foster engagement, cohesion, and exchange among network members, ensuring tangible benefits for all participants.
 A network-wide outreach strategy should be developed and tested to ensure that efforts across EURAXESS are coordinated and effectively increase its visibility among target audiences.
 Publication and dissemination channels for new content should be clearly defined to ensure maximum impact.

-While the project mainly focuses on internal improvements, the EURAXESS Europe network must also strengthen its collaboration with EURAXESS Worldwide and other initiatives within the ERA Talent Platform.
-Furthermore, EURAXESS will explore collaboration and synergies with other networks that support research professionals and research performing organisations in areas beyond its expertise, such as entrepreneurship and talent attraction.
+While the action focuses on internal improvements, the EURAXESS Europe network must also strengthen its collaboration with EURAXESS Worldwide and other initiatives within the ERA Talent Platform.
+Furthermore, EURAXESS will explore collaboration and synergies with other networks and initiatives that support research professionals and research organisations in areas beyond its expertise, such as entrepreneurship and targeted talent scouting.